ignaciomarquezalbes/coding-portfolio/math-projects/ode-numerical-methods/euler-implicit/README.md

 - `euler_implicit.m` — Core implementation of the Implicit Euler algorithm.
 - `rhs_function.m` — Defines the right-hand side function *f(x, y)* of the problem.
 - `solution.m` — (Optional) Exact solution *y(x)*, used for error estimation.
-- `problem_data.m` — Specifies parameters such as step size, initial conditions, and interval.
+- `problem_data.m` — Specifies parameters such as step size, number of steps and initial conditions.
 - `write_head.m` — Displays a header for formatted output.
 - `write_step.m` — Prints values at each integration step.